DragonsRule10/maritimemanhunters.com/README.md

 * This is the backend of the Maritime Manhunters website, view all code here. :)

 # Ohhh sys admin!!
-* Email our system admin at tristin@maritimemanhunters.com.
+* Email our system admin at "me@tristinkorbel.xyz".